9 Real Estate Investing Platforms For Non-Accredited Investors

 There are a variety of types of properties available on the best real estate crowdfunding sites for non-accredited investors.

 Depending on the platform you choose, you could invest in single-family homes, multi-family homes or commercial real estate.
+You could even invest in things like farmland.

 Is investing in a real estate crowdfunding site safe?